 The applicant may submit a citizen participation plan and begin implementation prior to formal application at their discretion.
 This shall not occur, however, until after a preapplication meeting and consultation with staff or, if required, the Planning Commission.

 This section applies only when a citizen participation plan is required by this chapter.

-The applicant shall provide a written report on the results of the citizen participation effort prior to the time that the Town staff sends out an informational packet to the Planning Commission so that the report can be included in the packet (at least five days before public hearing or concept review for subdivisions).
+The applicant shall provide a written report on the results of the citizen participation effort prior to the time staff sends out an informational packet to the Planning Commission so the report can be included in the packet (at least five days before public hearing).